 A race condition is termed as utilization of a previously known value recurrsively.
 It is an attack that takes advantage of application’s ability to utilize previously used or un used tokens at a later point in time.
 Considering that from 2fa prespective, An attacker can utilize previously used or unused values of tokens to verify the device.
 However this technique requires the attacker to have access to the previous generated values, which can be done via reversing the algorithm of the code generation app or intercepting a previously known code.

-If ever need help to bypass any type of 2 Factor Authentication System; Contact
+If you ever need help to bypass any type of 2 Factor Authentication System; Contact